 “Beyond one’s control.
 It…can just happen in some situations.”
-His slight smile steeled as she squirmed.
+His slight smile steeled as she shifted.

 “L-Like me sitting on your lap?”
 Aeris reached for his hands.
 Sephiroth locked them again at her belly before kissing the maid on the crown.

-“E-Even though you really want me?”
-The Cetra had to be sure.
+“E-Even though you really want me?
+M-More than any man before?”
 She pulled at black leather, beseeching her guardian wrap his arms around.
 He instantly did, and that eased her heart along with his gentle words.

 “Even though that’s what it seems.”

-“So you don’t want me, master?”
-She rested her hands on top of his shielding arms.
+“So, you don’t want me, master?”
+She rested her hands on his shielding arms.

-“Please, master, please,” she begged once more.
-“Please protect that part…”
+“Please, master, please,” Aeris begged again.
+“Please protect that part!”

 Sephiroth’s brows knit slightly together.
-“I protect all of you, little one.
-No part of you will be hurt again.”
+“I protect all of you, my little flower.
+No part will be hurt again.”

 “Please protect that best of all!”
 Aeris trembled and cowered.
 He tightened his arms near instantly to prove his protection was absolute.